 3) Shipment process

-(Note that these three features are related to the solution of Merchandising Management System)
+(Note that these three features are related to the solution of Merchandising Management System if the industry is garments, buying house etc.)

 The following features that are provided below for the MRP function is basically for all general industries or business related to MRP